 Regardless of your opinions on the practice of prostitution, if you're a man out without a woman, you'll get harassed to buy the services of a lady in certain parts of town.

-If approached by a prostitute, saying "No" firmly and walking away may suffice.
+If approached by a prostitute, saying "No" firmly and walking away should suffice.

 Anyone who does decide to seek out this side of the country should know the age of consent is 18, and those found to have sex with minors can face punishment in the D.R. and their home country.

-Travellers posting in Lonely Planet forums said females, particularly those traveling alone, should expect Dominican men to be aggressive in their pick-up approach.
-One poster recommended acting tough and being firm in your "No" response.
+Travelers posting in Lonely Planet forums said females, particularly those traveling alone, should expect Dominican men to be aggressive in their pick-up approach.
+One person recommended acting tough and being firm in your "No" response.
 Women should be prepared for this type of behaviour especially in local bars and nightclubs outside the resort areas.